-- Identify the etiology and epidemiology of aseptic meningitis.
+Identify the etiology of aseptic meningitis.

-- Review interprofessional team strategies for improving care coordination and communication to advance the treatment of aseptic meningitis and improve outcomes.
+Review interprofessional team strategies for improving care coordination and communication to advance the treatment of aseptic meningitis and improve outcomes.

 History and Physical

 Nuchal rigidity (sensitivity 70%) and fever (sensitivity 85%) are common physical findings in both children and adults.
 Kernig and Brudzinski's signs have a high specificity of 95%, but the sensitivity of 5% limits their use.
 There may be other associated findings depending on the underlying cause.

 Typical CSF results in patients with aseptic meningitis include: Opening pressure either normal (<180 mmH2O) or slightly elevated, glucose normal to mildly decreased, protein normal to mildly elevated (<200mg/dL), cell count of 10-1000 cells per microliter (initially neutrophils (>50%) may predominate with a gradual shift toward lymphocytes (>80%).

 Numerous differences have been found between adults and children concerning their presentation and their laboratory findings.